 If you’re trying to decide your next companion and are interested in pet snakes, you may be curious about how much they cost to own.

 Luckily, the overall cost tends to be lower than most other common pets like dogs, cats, rodents, and birds.

 However, the actual price of a snake is not only the initial cost of the animal itself.

-You see, your slithery companion needs a proper enclosure with heating, food, and possibly even veterinary care.
+You see, aside from the perfect moniker, your new slithery companion needs a proper enclosure with heating, food, and possibly even veterinary care.
 Each of these comes with a cost which we’ll explore in this article.

 The Cost of Buying a Snake

 Pet snakes typically cost around $75 or more.
 This can seem like a lot if you compare them to other little pets, like parakeets, hamsters, or guinea pigs.